dotnet-foundation/foundation/projects/mono.md

 now [Microsoft](http://microsoft.com).

 Mono provides a complete SDK (compiler, runtimes, libraries) to develop .NET applications on a wide range of platforms.
-It most commonly used as a .NET runtime that supports the .NET desktop API profile, as well as an embeddable runtime that is used to power mobile platforms (Xamarin.iOS, Xamarin.Android, Xamarin.tvOS, Xamarin.Mac, Xamarin.watchOS) and gaming consoles.
+It is most commonly used as a .NET runtime that supports the .NET desktop API profile, as well as an embeddable runtime that is used to power mobile platforms (Xamarin.iOS, Xamarin.Android, Xamarin.tvOS, Xamarin.Mac, Xamarin.watchOS) and gaming consoles.

 Mono is part of the [.NET Foundation](https://dotnetfoundation.org/) and [Microsoft](https://microsoft.com) supports it as part of the Xamarin commercial offerings.
 Additionally, the Mono project has an active and enthusiastic community.

 ## Project Details